github/training-kit/intermediate/index.md

 {% endcapture %}{% include lab %}

 ### Details
 Git is capable of working with 0 to N remotes.
-0 means the local repo only knows about the local file system, 1 represents a more traditional centralized model, and 1+N is an example of the "distributed" multi-mastered facet of a DVCS.
+0 means the local repository only knows about the local file system, 1 represents a more traditional centralized model, and 1+N is an example of the "distributed" multi-mastered facet of a DVCS.

 ```shell
  List remote "bookmarks", if any